 This most definitely offended me even though I didn’t know what that feeling was called.
 I didn’t believe him, never did.
 Ever.
 Up to this point, I had believed Adults would never tell me a lie.
 Why would they?
 This changed everything and inevitably caused me to start thinking for myself.

 Religions became a fascination as a teenager.
 I was curious about all the teachings they had.
 I researched and visited many places and asked many questions.
 I wanted to know why they did what they did and how it made people feel.

 Feelings.
 Morals.
 Tradition.

 It was only a couple of years ago that I really abandoned tradition.
 Why?
 Was there a traumatic event?
 Sort of, but only personally.
 I went through a really tough time, a depression.
 The darkest, deepest rabbit hole I had ever been in.
-I felt secluded and orphaned.
-I didn’t have anyone or anything (so I felt).
-My world had been shredded and I was left, frozen in the vacuum of space, laying on the bathroom floor.
+I felt isolated and orphaned.
+I didn’t have anyone or anything (or so I felt).
+My world had been shredded and I was left, frozen in the vacuum of space, lying on the bathroom floor.

 What brought me out of it?
 It wasn’t reading the bible, praying, others praying, or going to church.
 There were a number of contributing factors, but the initial first step was Alan Watts, this video, this video, and this video.

 This lecture has a new message for me, every time I listen to it.
 At that moment, though, it freed me.
 I started looking upward and absorbing the life and light around me.
 I stopped caring about abiding by a rule book and started working on being in sync with the universe.
 Regardless of anything, I realized that we are connected with everyone and everything little thing (#savethebees lol).
 I opened my heart and grew a backbone simultaneously.
 It was the most wonderful moment I had ever had and it was all because of me.
 I did it all by myself.